jamf/NetSUS/docs/settings.md

 4. Click **Disable** to continue with Disable GUI.

-5. Reload the NetBoot/SUS/LP server in your browser.
+5. Reload the NetSUS server in your browser.

 ## Enabling the GUI
-The NetBoot/SUS/LP server allows you to enable a disabled GUI by modifying the configuration file on the NetBoot/SUS/LP Server.
+The NetSUS server allows you to enable a disabled GUI by modifying the configuration file on the NetSUS Server.

 1. Log in to the server as a user with superuser privileges.